RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Important Questions.md

 Domain 1 of the Certified Cloud Security Professional (CCSP) Exam Outline is an introductory section that touches on almost every other element of the exam outline so you’ll find a wide breadth of content and subject matter ranging over many topics.
 The questions in this chapter will reflect that broad scope but will also get into some level of detail on certain aspects you’ll find pertinent to the exam.

-### Question # 1 - lice is the CEO for a software company; she is considering migrating the operation from the current traditional on-premises environment into the cloud.
+### Question # 1 - Alice is the CEO for a software company; she is considering migrating the operation from the current traditional on-premises environment into the cloud.
 Which cloud service model should she most likely consider for her company’s purposes?
 		A. Platform as a service (PaaS)
 		B. Software as a service (SaaS)
 		C. Backup as a service (Baas)